- Lose your job through no fault of your own OR quit with good cause related to the work or the employer.

 - In order to continue receiving payments, you must repeat these steps every week you wish to receive UI benefits.
 If you start working full-time again, stop filing.
 Your claim will close automatically after 28 days.

-- Report in person, if required, to a Missouri Division of Workforce Development (DWD) Career Center or other designated office for reemployment services.
+- Report in person, if required, to a Missouri Division of Workforce Development (DWD) Job Center or other designated office for reemployment services.
 You will be notified by mail if required to report.

 - DWD Staff will help you register for their online career search resources.